Sierra Leone: Ethnic groups

 A small number of Sierra Leoneans are of partial or full Lebanese ancestry, descendants of traders who first came to the territory in the 19th century.
 They are locally known as Sierra Leonean-Lebanese.
 The Sierra Leonean-Lebanese community are primarily traders and they mostly live in middle-class households in the urban areas, primarily in Freetown, Bo, Kenema, Koidu Town and Makeni.
+Other non-Africans include 500 Indians and 2,000 Europeans.

 Gender equality

 Although women account for about 50 percent of the population in Sierra Leone, only 28 percent are household heads.
 As in the rest of the countries, education is a key factor in succeeding in aspects such as a well-paid job and covering the needs of a house.
 Rural areas are the most common to lack access to education having only male-headed four percent ahead of females with basic education and 1.2 percent more at the post-graduate level.

 In Sierra Leone, normally, men are automatically positioned as household heads; and their status does not change if their marital status changes over time.
 However, a female household does change depending on their marital status.
 A woman can be the head of the house only if she remains single for the rest of her life.
 But if a woman gets married, she will not be entitled to be the head of the house anymore.
 Females can take over the household head if they become widowed or divorced.

 In the labour field, it is expected that the household will financially provide for the needs of the family.
 However, females face gender discrimination making them the target of lower incomes and financial struggles.
 In numbers, females present a lower percentage (6.3) versus males (15.2) when it comes to being paid employees.
 Women face discrimination when it comes to obtaining financial, social, and cultural help to start a business.